signalscorps/file2stix/docs/extractions.md

 https://raw.githubusercontent.com/signalscorps/stix2-objects/main/extension-definition/extension-definition--c8ea5ecb-f4a3-45e7-94de-9b9ba05161af/20220101000000000.json

-Extracted values that match a Warning List are still converted to STIX 2.1 Objects, however, will contain the custom property listing the Warning Lists the extracted value matches with.
+Extracted values that match a Warning List are still converted to STIX 2.1 Objects, however, will contain the custom property listing the Warning Lists the extracted value matches with and will also contain `indicator_types` = `benign`.

 For example;